-Reflux findings on VCUG are graded on a scale from I to V (see Table: Grades of Vesicoureteral Reflux* ).
+Reflux findings on VCUG are graded on a scale from I to V (see table Grades of Vesicoureteral Reflux Grades of Vesicoureteral Reflux* ).
 The degree of reflux can be affected by bladder capacity and bladder dynamics.

 Mild to moderate vesicoureteral reflux often resolves spontaneously over months to several years.
 It is very important to keep children free of infection.
 Previously, children with mild to moderate VUR were given daily antibacterial prophylaxis, but there is currently no consensus on this practice.
-Most pediatric urologists recommend antibiotics for severe VUR at all ages and for VUR grades II to V in children < 2 yr.
-However, the American Academy of Pediatrics does not recommend prophylaxis for children with VUR grades I to IV after the first febrile UTI.
+Most pediatric urologists recommend prophylactic antibiotics for severe VUR at all ages, for VUR grades III to V in children < 2 years, and for children with recurrent febrile UTIs independent of VUR grade.
 There are multiple age- and weight-based recommendations for antibiotics, but, typically, children are given trimethoprim/sulfamethoxazole at bedtime, nitrofurantoin at dinnertime, or cephalexin twice daily.

-Symptomatic reflux (recurrent infections, impaired renal growth, renal scarring) is treated with endoscopic injection of a bulking agent (eg, dextranomer/hyaluronic acid) or ureteral reimplantation.
+Symptomatic reflux (recurrent infections, impaired renal growth, renal scarring, or bladder dysfunction) is treated with endoscopic injection of a bulking agent (eg, dextranomer/hyaluronic acid) or ureteral reimplantation.

-History, physical examination (including BP measurement), laboratory testing with urinalysis and serum creatinine, and imaging using VCUG and ultrasonography are done at regular intervals depending on the child's age and the severity of the reflux and associated complications.
-Typically, children < 2 yr have ultrasonography every 4 to 6 mo (more frequently in children with significant nephropathy visible on ultrasonography); older children have ultrasonography every 6 to 12 mo.
-VCUGs are repeated every 1 to 2 yr (longer intervals for higher grade VUR, bilateral VUR, and/or older children).
+History, physical examination (including blood pressure measurement), laboratory testing with urinalysis (to look for hematuria and proteinuria) and serum creatinine, and imaging using VCUG and ultrasonography are done at regular intervals depending on the child's age and the severity of the reflux and associated complications.
+Typically, children < 2 years have ultrasonography every 4 to 6 months (more frequently in children with significant nephropathy visible on ultrasonography); older children have ultrasonography every 6 to 12 months.
+VCUGs may be repeated every 1 to 2 years (longer intervals for higher grade VUR, bilateral VUR, and/or older children).

-Reflux of urine from the bladder into the ureter may cause bacterial infection of the upper urinary tract; about 30 to 40% of infants and toddlers with UTI have VUR.
+Reflux of urine from the bladder into the ureter may cause bacterial infection of the upper urinary tract; about 30 to 40% of infants and toddlers with urinary tract infection have VUR.